Video games in Poland

 Poland is a major video game market and home to one of the largest video game industries in the world.
+In 2022, Poland became the world’s fourth largest exporter of video games, and Polish publicly traded gaming companies were worth over €12 billion.
+The game studios in the country employ around 10,000 people and release almost 500 new games annually.

-CD Projekt, developer of The Witcher and Cyberpunk 2077, is based in Poland.
+CD Projekt, developer of The Witcher franchise, including The Witcher 3: Wild Hunt – one of the best-selling video games of all time, as well as Cyberpunk 2077, is based in Poland.
 A significant portion of the Polish population plays video games, and Poland is the home to a developing esports market.
+In 2019, owing to the industry's growing importance in the country, the Warsaw Stock Exchange (WSE) dedicated an index to it, the WIG Games Index, as part of the exchange’s strategy to attract technology companies.
+By the end of 2020, the number of gaming companies listed on the WSE had risen to 54, the most in the world, surpassing the previous leader, the Tokyo Stock Exchange.

 Market

 As of 2021, 97% of spending on video games in Poland is spent on foreign titles.
 The Polish gaming market was valued about US$924.2 million in 2020, with an esports market valued at US$11.5 million.
 Of game localizations on Steam, Polish typically ranks between the 9th or 10th most popular language of localization.
 There are 20 million video game players in Poland; of this group, over 80% are adults and about 49% are women.

 The Polish video game market has been described as emerging from the practice of trading pirated video games as a way of experiencing western culture under the Polish People's Republic.
 Poland hosts the esports tournament Intel Extreme Masters, which draws hundreds of millions of viewers.
 Among Polish citizens interested in esports, FIFA, League of Legends, and Counter-Strike were the most popular games as of 2020.
 Notable esports players from Poland include Counter-Strike player NEO and Quake player Av3k.